unrealarena/unrealarena/README.md

 # Unreal Arena

-Unreal Arena is a fast-paced first-person shooter that aims to merge the universes of Unreal Tournament and Quake III Arena.
-The idea behind it is very
-simple: the player can choose from either side, determining in this way which weapons/items/movements are available, and fight against other players of the opposite faction with their own traits.
+Unreal Arena is a fast-paced first-person shooter that aims to merge the universes of Unreal Tournament** and Quake III Arena**.
+The idea behind it is very simple: the player can choose from either side, determining in this way which weapons/items/movements are available, and fight against other players of the opposite faction with their own traits.

 The game is a community developed open-source project powered by the [Daemon](http://unvanquished.net) engine and has all content recreated from scratch inspired by the original works.

+** *Unreal Tournament™ is a trademark or registered trademark of Epic Games, Inc. in the United States of America and elsewhere.
+Quake III Arena™ is a trademark or registered trademark of id Software LLC in the United States and/or other countries.
+The authors of Unreal Arena are not affiliated with, endorsed by, nor connected in any way to Epic Games, Inc., id Software LLC or any of theirs subsidiaries.*

 ## Build Instructions